infiniflow/infinity/docs/references/http_api_reference.md

 #### Status code 200

-A `200` HTTP status code indicates success.
 The response includes a JSON object like the following:

 ```shell
 {